AlimBodzhgua/Quiz-Maker/README.md

 DATABASE="mongodb+srv://"username":<PASSWORD>@testconstuctorcluster.irsbj.mongodb.net/?retryWrites=true&w=majority&appName=TestConstuctorCluster" - put your cluster link and set your username instaed "username"  and put  <PASSWORD> keyword instead of password like in example. <br />

 ###  To run this app use: npm run start
-Use npm run start in server and clien folder with 2 consoles and the same time.
+Use npm run start in server and client folder with 2 consoles at the same time.